WHAT'S ON: Australia Day events around the Northern Rivers

 - Where: Woodenbong Public Hall

-- Billy tea and damper, flag raising, official ceremony, cricket and raffles to be won.
+- Billy tea and damper, flag raising, official ceremony, cricket, entertainment and raffles

-- * If you have an Australia Day event that hasn't been listed here, flick us an email at news@northernstar.com.au.